Expert · Lesson 14 — AR research sprints when hardware isn't shipped

 AR research sprints when hardware isn’t shipped

-How to ship Phase-0 R&D against unreleased hardware.
-The Parley approach to Everysight Maverick AI when you can’t hold the device.
+Shipping Phase-0 R&D against hardware you can’t hold.
+The Parley approach to Everysight Maverick AI before the device ships.

 20 min read · 60 min applyprereq: Expert 12 (custom agent files)

 Parley is building an AR-glasses product for real-time bidirectional transcription between deaf and hearing users.
 The canonical hardware target is Everysight Maverick AI.
-As of May 2026, the Maverick AI has not shipped commercially.
+As of May 2026, the Maverick AI hasn’t shipped commercially.
 The public spec sheet is limited.
-You cannot hold the device and run your pipeline against it.
+You can’t hold the device and run your pipeline against it.

-This is not an unusual situation.
-Most serious AR development teams work against hardware that’s either not shipped or not in their hands.
-The question is not “how do we wait?” — it’s “what can we build now that will still be valid when the hardware ships?”
+I think this is more common than people admit.
+Most serious AR teams work against hardware that’s either not shipped or not in their hands.
+The question isn’t “how do we wait?”
+It’s “what can we build now that will still be valid when the hardware ships?”

 Parley’s Phase-0 approach: ship hardware-invariant research (ASR architecture benchmarking, signer-holdout methodology, failure taxonomy) while explicitly flagging hardware-dependent assumptions (on-device latency budget, HUD rendering pipeline, microphone placement) as unvalidated.
-The Phase-1 COMPLETE milestone as of April 26 — Notebooks 00, 01, and 02 all shipped, top architecture landing at 0.4467 ± 0.0097 on signer-holdout — demonstrates what’s possible before the device is in hand.
+The Phase-1 COMPLETE milestone as of April 26, Notebooks 00, 01, and 02 all shipped with top architecture landing at 0.4467 ± 0.0097 on signer-holdout, shows what’s possible before the device is in hand.

-The signer-holdout gap — approximately 35 percentage points below the random-split Kaggle leaderboard — is the most important finding from Phase 1.
+The signer-holdout gap, roughly 35 percentage points below the random-split Kaggle leaderboard, is the most important finding from Phase 1.
 It exposes the benchmark’s structural optimism.
-It’s hardware-invariant: the gap exists regardless of which AR glasses are eventually targeted.
-This kind of finding compounds.
-The hardware-dependent work comes later.
+It’s hardware-invariant.
+The gap exists regardless of which AR glasses are eventually targeted.
+That kind of finding compounds.
+Hardware-dependent work comes later.

-The partition is the first discipline.
-Before any sprint planning, categorize every work item as hardware-invariant or hardware-dependent.
+Partitioning is the first discipline.
+Before any sprint planning, every work item gets categorized as hardware-invariant or hardware-dependent.

 CategoryExamplesPublication readiness